infix

 c23_nodiscard infix_status infix_register_types (infix_registry_t *, const char *)

-Parses a string of definitions and populates a type registry.
+Parses a string of type definitions and adds them to a registry.

 Detailed Description